-The County and the Union agree to meet and confer, at the request of either party, to make appropriate changes to the above lists based upon the factors discussed in this section and/or to discuss other related issues such as workers required to use bilingual skills while performing job duties outside of their assigned classifications.
+The County and the Union agree to meet and confer, at the request of either party, to make appropriate changes to the above lists based upon the factors discussed in this section and/or to discuss other related issues such as employees required to use bilingual skills while performing job duties outside of their assigned classifications.
 At the request of the Union, the County will meet with the Union to discuss the need for additional bilingual positions.

-Transfers of workers occupying bilingual pay positions shall be in accordance with County policy and practice and shall not be in violation of the MOU.
+Transfers of employees occupying bilingual pay positions shall be in accordance with County policy and practice and shall not be in violation of the MOU.
 It is recognized that utilization of a bilingual skill may be the sole reason for transfer in order to meet a specific County need.

 The number and location of bilingual pay positions shall be periodically reviewed by management.
-If the number of filled positions in a specific division or geographical location are to be reduced, workers will be given reasonable notice prior to loss of the bilingual pay differential.
+If the number of filled positions in a specific division or geographical location are to be reduced, employees will be given reasonable notice prior to loss of the bilingual pay differential.